 The Cobia is a celebrated Gato-class diesel-electric submarine that completed six war patrols in 1944 during the height of World War II.
 It is considered an intricate part of naval history for helping lead the United States to take Iwo Jima after sinking two vessels containing a Japanese tank battalion of twenty-eight tanks.
 The 312-foot sub was later dry-docked in the Manitowoc harbor.
 It is a major exhibit for the Wisconsin Maritime Museum and visitors can tour the sub to see where sailors ate, slept, and lived.

-Viewing the sub is from the ground is free, touring the sub and admission to the museum is $15 for adults, $8 for kids age 4-12 and under 3 are free.
+Viewing the sub is from the ground is free, however, there is an admission fee for touring the sub and admission to the museum.

 - USS Cobia at the Wisconsin Maritime Museum, 75 Maritime Dr, Manitowoc